kalman/kalman.github.com/resume/index.md

 ## Other

 * Solo developer and publisher of [Jumpling](https://apps.apple.com/us/app/jumpling/id1499419588), an iOS jump-themed game written in C# and Unity.
 Current high score: 1,413.
-* Participated in 4 weekend game jams (so far) in teams of 2-3 people, all in Unity.
+* Participated in 5 weekend game jams (so far) solo and in teams of 2-3 people, all in Unity.
 For example, my Ludum Dare submissions are [here](https://ldjam.com/events/ludum-dare/49/dungeon-economy) and [here](https://ldjam.com/events/ludum-dare/45/the-house-of-volans).